-Hydrocodone, also known by its brand name Vicodin, is a type of medication made out of opiates and acetaminophen.
+Hydrocodone, also known by its brand name Vicodin, is a type of medication made out of opioids and acetaminophen.
 Each year, doctors hand out millions of prescriptions for the pills to those who suffer from health issues that cause pain.

-Unfortunately, the opiates in hydrocodone are highly addictive.
+Unfortunately, the opioids in hydrocodone are highly addictive.
 If a person forms an addiction to or dependence on hydrocodone and tries to stop taking their prescription, they can experience pain and other uncomfortable symptoms as part of the withdrawal process.

 How Long Does Hydrocodone Withdrawal Last?